Ethiopia activist calls for calm after 16 killed in clashes

 “One week, one month, we don’t care,” said a young protester, who asked for anonymity for fear of repercussion from the security forces.
 “We will stay here until the government tells us why they did this to Jawar.”

-Jawar, an Ethiopian-born U.S. citizen, mobilized many thousands of young men all over the Oromiya region to protest against the government from 2016 to 2018, finally forcing Abiy’s predecessor Hailemariam Desalegn to step down - the first time a prime minister had resigned since independence.
+Jawar, an Ethiopian-born U.S. citizen, mobilized many thousands of young men all over the Oromiya region to protest against the government from 2016 to 2018, finally forcing Abiy’s predecessor, Hailemariam Desalegn, to step down - the first time a prime minister had resigned since independence.

 Abiy told parliament, without naming anyone, “Media owners who don’t have Ethiopian passports are playing both ways.”